 Yates County holds DWI Victim Impact Panel

-PENN YAN – The Yates County STOP DWI Program sponsored Yates County Drunk/Impaired Driving Victim Impact Panel (VIP) at 7 p.m.
-Sept.
-29 at the County Office Building auditorium.
-Covid-19 pandemic safety measures with social spacing guidelines and masking were required.
+The Yates County STOP DWI Program sponsored a Yates County Drunk/Impaired Driving Victim Impact Panel (VIP), Wednesday, Sept.
+19, 2012 at the County Office Building auditorium.
+This was the second panel held this year.

-The attendees completed an evaluation form and received a certificate of attendance for their submission to the courts for verification of attendance.
-The event lasted about 70 minutes.
-Sheriff Spike thanked the members of the county task force.
+The attendees then completed an evaluation form and received a certificate of attendance for their submission to the courts for verification that they attended as ordered.
+The event lasted about 75 minutes.

 Yates County Administrator Sarah Purdy, Probation Director Sharon Dawes, Buildings & Grounds Superintendent Joe Reed, and Public Health Director Deb Minor helped to coordinate the event.